PJHkorea/time-density-tension/README.md

 By treating the fabric of spacetime as a dynamic, quantum-informational elastic lattice, the TDT framework provides a self-consistent alternative to interpret primordial cosmic perturbations, flat galactic rotation curves, macro-scale cosmic filaments, and black hole singularity dissolution **without relying on ad-hoc Dark Matter particles or Dark Energy fields**.
 This approach suggests that the evolutionary timeline of the universe can be bound under a single, parameter-free structural invariant driven solely by base-layer tension and baryonic fluid viscosity, opening a new predictive horizon grounded in pure topological symmetries.

+Crucially, at the ultimate gravitational and cosmological limits, this framework provides a rigorous, first-principles complex geometric calculation that bridges Lee Smolin’s Fecund Universes hypothesis with structural White Hole Cosmology.
+By replacing artificial numerical clipping with a continuous hyperbolic tangent phase transition operator ($\tanh$) as $a \to 0$, the mechanical collapse inside an event horizon is naturally mapped into a stable quantum wave flow on the complex phase plane ($\tilde{a} = i\alpha$).
+This analytical stasis dissolves the unphysical spacetime singularity while strictly preserving the internal covariant conservation law ($\nabla_{\mu} T^{\mu\nu} = 0.0$), mathematically driving an inflationary bounce.
+The solution re-emerges onto the real axis as a White Hole Outflow that seeds new baryonic matter.
+Consequently, spacetime evolution is formulated as a parameter-free, closed-loop topological cycle where the microscopic information lattice natively dictates the macroscopic expansion trajectory of the universe.

 ---

 ## Quick Architecture Guide & Technical Reviewer Guardrails